 Radiation therapy for cervical cancer

-Common side effects of external beam radiation therapy include:
+Side effects of external beam radiation therapy for cervical cancer can include:

 - Fatigue (tiredness)